 From there, research, network, and put yourself out there!
 Engineers may have an easier time getting a job in Germany, while India is a good location for those in IT.
 Narrow your job search by best locations for your field, position type, and duration of the job.
 Read reviews of the company and compare programs side-by-side with the myGoAbroad tool.

 You got your offer letter and now reality sets in.
-You can ACTUALLY move abroad to work!
+You can ACTUALLY move abroad with no money to work!
 Do you take it?

 In moving forward, it’s time to make sure you have all the pre-departure information you need.
 Ask the company to provide any resources they can (visa, accommodation, etc.) to make the next steps smoother for you.
 Your work isn’t over yet!